Best sunscreen: Understand sunscreen options

 You can apply sunscreen to children as young as age 6 months.
 Keep younger children in the shade as much as possible.

-Use sunscreen year-round, but don't let any product lull you into a false sense of security about exposure to the sun.
+Use sunscreen year-round, but don't let any product lull you into a false sense of security about sun exposure.
 A combination of shade, clothing, sunscreen and common sense is your best bet.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.